 The newly installed marker, erected with permission from the Michigan Historic Commission, is located at the western end of Veterans Memorial Park near Joseph Campau Street in Hamtramck, a suburb of Detroit.
 The Hamtramck Stadium marker joins the Col. Jean-Francois Hamtramck memorial and the Dodge Brothers historical marker, also situated at the western end of the park.

 “Comerica’s support of the metro Detroit community is longstanding and we’re glad to help preserve the history of Hamtramck Stadium for generations to come,” said Linda Forte, Comerica’s senior vice president and chief diversity officer.
 “As one of only a few remaining Negro League ballparks, Hamtramck Stadium is an important reminder of African American history not only in Detroit but across the country.
 We hope our contribution encourages others to provide support.”

-Hamtramck Stadium is a brick, steel, and concrete structure built in 1930 by Detroit Stars owner John Roesink, a local businessman and promoter of semi-pro baseball.
-It was the home field of the Negro National League Detroit Stars in 1930-1931 and in 1933.
-The Stadium was also home to the Detroit Wolves of the short-lived Negro East-West League in 1932 and to the Negro American League Detroit Stars in 1937.
-The deciding games of the 1930 Negro National League Championship Series were played in Hamtramck, with Detroit losing in seven exciting games to the St. Louis Stars.
+Hamtramck Stadium was built in 1930 by Detroit Stars owner John Roesink, a local businessman and promoter of semi-pro baseball.
+The stadium was home to the Negro National League Detroit Stars in 1930-1931 and again in 1933.
+The field was also home to the Detroit Wolves of the Negro East-West League in 1932 and the Negro American League Detroit Stars in 1937.
+The deciding games of the 1930 Negro National League Championship Series were played in Hamtramck, with Detroit losing to St. Louis in seven games.

-The Stadium was acquired by the City of Hamtramck in 1940 and renovated in 1941 by the Wayne County Road Commission using WPA funds.
+The City of Hamtramck acquired the stadium in 1940.
+The next year, the stadium was renovated by the Wayne County Road Commission.
 Its current configuration dates to the 1970s.
-The grandstand has not been used since the 1990s, but remains in good shape while awaiting renovation.
+The grandstand has not been used since the 1990s.